webhintio/hint/packages/hint/docs/user-guide/concepts/parsers.md

 # Parsers

-A `parser` is capable of understanding more deeply a resource and expose that information via events so rules can be built on top of this information.
+A `parser` is capable of understanding more deeply a resource and expose that information via events so hints can be built on top of this information.
-E.g.: a `JavaScript` parser built on top of `ESLint` so rules for analyzing `JavaScript` files can be built.
+E.g.: a `JavaScript` parser built on top of `ESLint` so hints for analyzing `JavaScript` files can be built.

-You can specify what `parser`s you want to use via the `.sonarwhalrc` configuration file:
+You can specify what `parser`s you want to use via the `.hintrc` configuration file:

 ```json